collegatariat writes articles and analyses on classic literature.

 In her brief life, Charlotte Bronte wrote four novels, Jane Eyre (1847), Shirley (1849), Villette (1853), and The Professor, published posthumously in 1857.
 Three of the four novels are written in the first person, with Shirley being the exception.
 The Professor is the only one to feature a male protagonist, so I will not be covering it extensively.

-Her characters are enticing and well rounded, though they vary in talents, personality, and even physical beauty.
-She took a decided departure from most of the previous literature in creating unconventional people who are flawed in any number of ways.
+Her characters are enticing and well-rounded, though they vary in talents, personality, and even physical beauty.
+She took a decided departure from most previous literature in creating unconventional people who are flawed in many ways.
 Jane Eyre, for example, has both a male and female protagonist who are both physically unattractive, and one of them has nothing in the way of riches.
-None are permitted to be without flaw; the noblest of men are shown for their harshness and narrowness, and the best of women have their moments of faltering weakness that occasionally leads them to make irreparable mistakes.
-Marriages are often made between characters of unequal social, educational, or physical merits, and are usually done for love.
+None are permitted to be without flaw; the noblest of men are shown for their harshness and narrowness, and the best of women have moments of faltering weakness that occasionally lead them to make irreparable mistakes.
+Marriages are often made between characters of unequal social, educational, or physical merits and are usually done for love.

 Stylistically, Bronte lacks the polish and refinement of other writers; her sentences are sometimes clumsily constructed or overly wordy.
 Also, because of the broad usage of French in her culture, there are conversations that are occasionally carried on entirely in that language.
 This can be frustrating if you have no knowledge of the language, but the gist of what is said is usually made evident.

 She lived all of her life in the northern part of England, and the harshness of the terrain and culture find their way into her works.
-But her books are likable, and even lovable, because of good movement in the stories, as well as characters that can be appreciated because of their faults, rather than in spite of them.
+But her books are likeable, and even loveable, because of good movement in the stories and characters that can be appreciated because of their faults, rather than in spite of them.
 Her contribution to literature is significant, and you will even enjoy her works for themselves.

 The most famous of all Bronte’s protagonist, Jane Eyre is a model of strength of mind, soul, and spirit.
 The novel takes us through her early childhood to young womanhood, through friendships and joys, but mostly sorrows.
 For Jane’s life is not one full of happiness, but rather struggles and hardships that forge her character, testing and proving it’s strength and mettle.